danwithabox/typeful-tuples/README.md

 **However**, TypeScript is very lax with breaking changes: [TypeScript’s Versioning Policy - Semantic Versioning for TypeScript Types (semver-ts.org)](https://www.semver-ts.org/1-background.html)

 As such, I have created robusts tests and embedded a CLI tool in this project:
-- the tests cover multiple TypeScript versions, and also assert error messages / red squiggles
+- the tests cover multiple TypeScript versions, and also assert IDE and language server messages (autocompletes and "red squiggles")
 - consumers of the package see nothing of this
 - people who wish to mess with the source should check the `"bin"` property in `package.json`